-Co-curator Ric Kasini Kadour writes, “A premise of this project is that history is not a single, linear narrative but many threads woven together.
+Co-curator Ric Kasini Kadour wrote, “A premise of this project is that history is not a single, linear narrative but many threads woven together.
 Ruptures in the fabric of society can be traced to broken historical threads.
 While we may know our own history, we may not know the histories of others.
 Erasure, denial, forced amnesia and an unwillingness to confront inconvenient and uncomfortable histories allow systems of oppression to persist.
 The antidote, we believe, is to learn as much as we can about the histories of others.
 Through this process, we can repair the social fabric and build a society that is just and fair for all people.”

-Guzmán writes, “These exhibitions challenge the persistence of both exotic and reductive visions, indeed the very notion that there exists a singular history of New Mexico.
+Guzmán wrote, “These exhibitions challenge the persistence of both exotic and reductive visions, indeed the very notion that there exists a singular history of New Mexico.
 The artists draw from their own experiences and relationships to places across this region’s vast and mutable landscape offering insight into their homes, their ancestors’ homes, or the homes of their kin.
 They show not only the presence of conflict, assimilation, and contamination over the centuries, but also resilience, dissent, and the power of memory to transform the present and future.
 Altogether they forge an archive of embodied views — New Mexico’s many worlds.”

 To develop the projects on view, many of the artists engaged with the Albuquerque Museum’s Photography Archives, and took part in Artist Lab: Art Meets History in New Mexico, an educational program in which participating artists were asked to examine personal and collective histories in New Mexico and the Southwest.
 In addition to the artists’ projects and installations across many mediums and contemporary art practices, a selection of the historic reference photographs from the Albuquerque Museum Photography Archives will be on view.